lochsh/get-rusty/notes.md

 its own design goals and many features borrowed from functional programming.

 To understand Rust and its design, let's move onto Rust's core principles.

+### Memory safety without garbage collection

+Briefly, let's discuss what garbage collection is and why it is slow.
+Managing resources in a program is about freeing up memory being used by unreachable objects.
+For example, a variable that has gone out of scope is unreachable.

+Garbage collection achieves this management by periodically checking memory to find unused objects, releasing their associated resources and memory.

+Garbage collection basically eliminates double frees, dangling pointers, and some memory leaks.
+Important achievements!
+But GC does this at an overhead, at the expense of resources and performance.